Every small business owner wants to know how to cut costs for their small business. Why spend your hard-earned cash when you don’t need to?

 “As a small business owner, my biggest corner cut is paying quarterly taxes.
-This helps financially because I know I owe a specific amount every 3 months and, like clockwork, all I need to do is send in a check!
-(Or two checks, to be exact.)
+This helps financially because I know I owe a specific amount every three months and, like clockwork, all I need to do is send in a check (or two checks, to be exact).
 When I had to pay my taxes last year, my business was back to a near $0 bank account because of what I had to pay in taxes.
 Now, I’m able to keep track of my finances without breaking the bank every April!”

 “Analyze what your business purchases on a consistent basis, and buy those products in bulk.
 This dramatically reduces the cost per unit you pay.
 For example, our company has been able to lower the amount we spend on our equipment supplies by negotiating with our vendors and shopping in bulk.”

-– Bob Ellis, Founder & Owner of Bavarian Clockworks.
+– Bob Ellis, founder and owner of Bavarian Clockworks.